The Rank Enumeration of Certain Parabolic Non-Crossing Partitions: Preliminaries

 \begin{lemma} For $m\geq 1$, we have

 \end{lemma} \begin{proof} Node $1$ must be in one of the blocks, say in a block of size $mi$.
-Then, if $v_{1}=1,v_{2},\ldots,v_{mi}$ are all the nodes in this block in linear order, then the nodes between $v_{j}$ and $v_{j+1}$, for $j\in[mi]$, (where we identify $v_{mi+1}$ with $v_{1}$) are involved in a smaller $m$-divisible non-crossing partition.
-Equation~\eqref{eq:nc_gf_by_weight} then follows by standard generating function calculus, the block containing $1$ contributing the term $x_{i}z^{mi}$, and the ``small'' $m$-divisible non-crossing partitions between $v_{j}$ and $v_{j+1}$ each contributing a term $C^{(m)}(z)$ for $j\in[mi]$. \end{proof}
+If $v_{1}=1,v_{2},\ldots,v_{mi}$ are all the nodes in this block in linear order, then the nodes between $v_{j}$ and $v_{j+1}$, for $j\in[mi]$, (where we identify $v_{mi+1}$ with $v_{1}$) are involved in a smaller $m$-divisible non-crossing partition.
+Equation~\eqref{eq:nc_gf_by_weight} then follows by standard generating function calculus: the block containing $1$ contributes the term $x_{i}z^{mi}$, and the ``small'' $m$-divisible non-crossing partitions between $v_{j}$ and $v_{j+1}$ each contribute a term $C^{(m)}(z)$ for $j\in[mi]$. \end{proof}

 Before we can move on to the case $t>1$ we need to recall the Lagrange Inversion formula.

 \begin{lemma} Let $f(z)$ be a formal power series with $f(0)=0$ and $f'(0)\neq 0$, and let $F(z)$ be its compositional inverse.
 Then, for all integers $a$ and $b$,